Welcome to Jesus College, one of the 31 Colleges in the University of Cambridge.

 Every undergraduate has a subject-specific Director of Studies, usually a Fellow of the College, who mentors them throughout their degree course.
 A Director of Studies also arranges the once or twice-weekly meetings or 'supervisions' of small groups of students with a topic-specific teacher, who will discuss their written work and assigned reading and test their understanding of a topic.
 This personalised system helps students to understand extensive and complex material rapidly, and encourages intellectual rigour, freedom of thought and critical debate.

-Home to undergraduates and graduates
+Home to undergraduates and postgraduates

 Research and academic initiatives

 Jesus College works with a range of international partners to support cutting edge research and innovation in its state-of-the-art West Court development.
-Initiatives include the Intellectual Forum, the Cambridge Peking University China Centre at Jesus College and many other academic conferences and events.

 Jesus College is a Registered Charity, registered with the Charity Commission for England and Wales, number 1137462.

 Our Royal Charter number is RC000283.